burkmarr/g21u/README.md

 #### Sounds signal volume
 This indicates the volume used for sounds signals which are emitted, for example, when you start and end (or delete) a recording on the recording screen.
 For no sound, turn this right down.

-### Storage
+#### Storage
 This option determines how recorded WAV files are handled.

-If set to *Private origin file system*, created files are stored in a file system on your device that is visible only to the G21 app (you won't be able to find the files with a file browser).
+If set to *private origin file system*, created files are stored in a file system on your device that is visible only to the G21 app (you won't be able to find the files with a file browser).
 The advantage of doing this is that you can use the *manage recordings* screen to review, playback and, if necessary, delete recordings.
 (You will also be able to export and download the files from there - see below for further details.)

 Unfortunately the *private origin file system* has not worked properly on iPhone when I've tested it (the files are created in the file system but they are zero bytes).
 Until a fix for this can be found, you will need to use the next option if you are using iPhone.

-If set to *Immediate download*, files are downloaded to your device from the browser immediately on creation.
+If set to *immediate download*, files are downloaded to your device from the browser immediately on creation.
 In Chrome on Android this happens immediately but on iOS you will likely be presented with a download dialog.

-If you use the *Immediate download* option, you will need to devise a workflow for moving your WAV files to where you want them, e.g. by using a file manager that allows you to share them, e.g. by email or by sending to cloud storage such as Google Drive.
+If you use the *immediate download* option, you will need to devise a workflow for moving your WAV files to where you want them, e.g. by using a file manager that allows you to share them, e.g. by email or by sending to cloud storage such as Google Drive.

 ### The manage recordings screen
+The manage recordings screen can be reached by tapping the small list icon on the bottom navigation bar.

+This screen lists all recordings you have made and saved using the *private origin file system* storage option.
+Recordings made using the *immediate download* storage option do not appear hear.

+You can play back recordings by tapping on the green speaker icon on the relevant record item.
+Whist playing back, the icon turns red and flashes.
+If you tap on the red speaker, it stops the playback and turns green again.

+You can select or deselect recordings indivdually by tapping the checkboxes on the right on the record item.
+Or you can select/deselect them all at once using the two icons on the right of the top toolbar.

+Selected icons can be deleted, downloaded or shared using the three icons on the left of the top toolbar.
+Sharing items invokes your browser's standard share dialog.
+I have found this a great way to easily transfer recordings to Google Drive from where I can access them on my desktop.